kwabenasapong/openpldoc/manual/source/configure.rst

 ^^^^^^^^^^^^^^^^^^^^^

-OpenLP has the ability to import OpenOffice Impress or Microsoft PowerPoint presentations, and use Impress, PowerPoint, or PowerPoint Viewer to display them and they are controlled from within OpenLP.
-Please remember that in order to use this function, you must have Impress, PowerPoint or PowerPoint Viewer installed on your computer because OpenLP uses these programs to open and run the presentation.
-You may select your default controllers here in this tab.
+OpenLP has the ability to import OpenOffice Impress or Microsoft PowerPoint presentations, and use Impress, PowerPoint, or PowerPoint Viewer to display and control them from within OpenLP.
+Please remember that in order to use this feature you will need to have one of the above-mentioned applications installed, due to the fact that OpenLP uses these application to open and run the presentation.

 Advanced
 ^^^^^^^^